 However, McIntosh (1981:20) gave a caudal count of 39 for CM 94.
 Where can this number have come from?
 When McIntosh was studying the Carnegie collection in 1969, he found 17 caudals marked CM 94.
 To these must be added a further six that had been loaned to Cleveland and later Houston to fill out the Galeamopus (= “Diplodocus”) hayi specimen initially numbered CM 622, which became CMNH 10670 in Cleveland, then HMNS 175 in Houston.
 In the early 1970s, Wann Langston, having made casts of these for the Houston mount, returned the originals to the Carnegie Museum (McIntosh 2005b), at which point there were 23 caudals of CM 94 in the collection.
 There were also caudals from this specimen in the mount: specifically, 19 from Ca13–Ca31 and another four from Ca33–Ca36, for a total of 23.
 However, McIntosh (2005b) had determined some time earlier that at least seven of the CM 94 caudals in the mount were plaster casts (but did not say which ones), reducing the number of real CM 94 caudals in the mount to at most 16.
-(McIntosh (2005b) speculated that Coggeshall used used some of the better preserved caudals of CM 94 and made casts of those that were not in such good condition.)
+(McIntosh (2005b) speculated that Coggeshall used some of the better preserved caudals of CM 94 and made casts of those that were not in such good condition.)
 If there were 16 real caudals in the mount plus the 23 in the collection, that would make up the count of 39 caudals given in McIntosh’s (1981) catalog — but it is impossible to reconcile this number with Hatcher’s (1901:4) account of 20 caudals and 11 unidentified vertebrae.
 XXX how many are in collections right now?

 It seems likely, then, that at least seven of the caudals in the ranges 13–31 and 33–36 are probably plaster casts, but it is difficult to determine which ones.
 McIntosh’s (2005b) stated that the two fused pairs 20–21 and 24–25 are “certainly real”.
 When Phil Fraley Productions were disassembling the old mount in 2005, they analysed the individual elements, and Scott Lucas sent a list of nine plaster caudals: those in positions 13–16, 31, 32 and 33–35 — which is compatible with the two fused pairs being real bone.
 Even this list cannot be straightforwardly interpreted, however, as it contains one too many caudals in the range 13–36, including two that are both numbered 32.
 It is the more anterior of the #32s that is listed as plaster, but it is unclear whether the three plaster caudals numbered 33–35 are really those in the designated positions, or in positions 34–36.
 Since the list also mentions a #36 that is real bone, this may indicate that one more CM 94 caudal was incorporated into the mount than Holland (1906:254) had indicated.

 It might be expected that numerous CM 94 caudals, conserved and stabilized, would have been incorporated into the 2007 remount in place of the plaster casts.
 However, a database note on this remounting located by Amy Henrici says “One caudal added from CM 94”.
 No records have been found indicating which caudal this was, nor why only one was used.
-At any rate, it is is likely that the number of CM 94 caudal plaster casts remaining is eight.
+At any rate, it is likely that the number of CM 94 caudal plaster casts remaining is eight.